 After the glue has dried off, you can easily pick off the nails, and the holes can be covered with wood putty.
 This results in a perfect form of woodwork.

 What is a 23-gauge pin nailer used for?
 The conventional pin nailer uses the smallest nails in the market, which is 23-gauge in diameter and 1 to 2 inches in length.

 This allows the nailer to do works such as trims, decorations, and wood glue, which ensure no splitting of the wood and, also, a putty can easily cover the holes caused by the nails when the work is done.
 But most of the time there is no need for putty.
 The hole is so insignificant that a stain or paint job will do the work.

 But a finishing nail uses much bigger and thicker nails, 18-gauge nails.
 These nails provide better support, and, hence, are an exceptional choice during structural and framing works.

 A pin nailer is used to make tiny furniture trim, trim pieces, super-thin veneers, etc. All these works need the precision that a pin nailer can easily provide.

-Whereas a finishing nailer provides more strength and stability to your woodwork and, hence, are used in the making of baseboards, molding and crowns, door or window casings, etc.
+Whereas a finishing nailer provides more strength and stability to your woodwork and, hence, are used in the crown molding, making of baseboards or window casings, etc.

 Which One to Choose?